Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/04 Problem Statement.md

 1. the DAO ecosystem to learn from past incidents,
 2. detemrining when an organization is organziing or aligning itself with the DAO cocnept,

-This can also lead to value drift, because a lack of a meta-narrative logic[^8] to align OD inherently leads to any organization claiming to be a DAO, without necessarily for purposes that help Web3?
+This can also lead to value drift, because a lack of a meta-normative logic[^8] to align OD inherently leads to any organization claiming to be a DAO, without necessarily for purposes that help Web3?

 As mentioned by Bryan Lherer in *What Happened to the New Internet?*, the lack of measurable expecations for how Uniswap DAO should have organized made it overly difficult to advise Uniswap to engage in acts that may have gone against ivnestor interest, but supported the interests of other stakeholder groups.[^9]